berenslab/fundus_image_toolbox/paper/paper.md

 ![Examples for main functionalities of the Fundus Image Toolbox. (a.)
 Fovea and optic disc localization. (b.)
 Vessel segmentation. (c.)
 Quality prediction. (d.)
 Registration.\label{fig:example}](fig.svg){ width=100% }

 # Acknowledgements
+We thank Ziwei Huang for reviewing the package.
 This project was supported by the Hertie Foundation.
-J.G. received funding through the Else Kröner Medical Scientist Kolleg "ClinbrAIn: Artificial Intelligence for Clinical Brain Research”.
+JG received funding through the Else Kröner Medical Scientist Kolleg "ClinbrAIn: Artificial Intelligence for Clinical Brain Research”.
+The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting SM.

 # References